Deuteronomy 16

 Deuteronomy 16:21-22Purity at the Altar: Nothing Carved, Nothing Divided

-21Thou shalt not plant thee a grove of any trees near unto the altar of the Lord thy God, which thou shalt make thee.
-22Neither shalt thou set thee up any image; which the Lord thy God hateth.
+21Thou shalt not plant thee a grove of any trees near unto the altar of the LORD thy God, which thou shalt make thee.
+22Neither shalt thou set thee up any image; which the LORD thy God hateth.

 The command comes immediately after the feasts and the justice laws.
 Worship is pure at God's altar only when nothing carved by human hands stands there alongside it.
 No idols, no poles, no made things.
 Only the altars Israel builds under God's direction.